Shougo/ddc-source-nvim-lua/README.md

 Neovim Lua completion for ddc.vim

-This source collects candidates from neovim Lua modules.
+This source collects items from neovim Lua modules.
 It is useful for Lua completion.

 ## Required